JoseMiracle/BLOG/README.md

 To obtain a JWT token, send a `POST` request to the `/api/accounts/sign-in/` endpoint with valid user credentials.
 The response will include an access token and a refresh token.
 Access tokens are short-lived and can be used for authentication, while refresh tokens can be used to obtain new access tokens.

+# SECTION 1
+    To run the programs in the SECTION_1 folder, follow these steps:

+    - Navigate to the SECTION_1 directory in your terminal or command prompt.

+    - Type python file_name.py and press Enter to execute the program.

 ## Acknowledgments

 Special thanks to SkillsForge for giving me the task, I have been able to learn new things.